shipt/py-volley/docs/docs/connectors/overview.md

 # Connectors

-## Overview

-Connectors are specific implementations of producers and consumers for a data store.
-There are currently connectors implemented for [pyRSMQ](https://github.com/mlasevich/PyRSMQ) (Redis) and Kafka.
+Connectors are specific implementations of producers and consumers.
+They handle the direct read, write, delete, or even update with a data store.
+Volley currently supports connectors for Kafka and RSMQ.
+Consumers and consumers are all concrete implementations of a base class, `volley.connectors.base.BaseConsumer` and `volley.connectors.base.BaseProducer`

-Producers have two functions:

-- `produce` - place a message on the queue.

-- `shutdown` - gracefully disconnect the producer.

-Consumers have four functions:
+## Consumers

-- `consume` - pull a message off the queue.

-- `delete` - delete a message on the queue.
+Consumers handle reading a message from a queue.

-- `on_fail` - operation to conduct if a component worker fails processing a message.
-For example, place the message back on the queue, rollback a transaction, etc.

-- `shutdown` - gracefully disconnect the consumer.
-For example. close a database connection or leave a Kafka consumer group.
+### ::: volley.connectors.base.BaseConsumer

+## Producers

+Producers handle the publishing of messages to a queue.

+### ::: volley.connectors.base.BaseProducer

 ## Supported Connectors